Policies and Procedures

 Visit the Health Insurance Plan page

-A. Tuition for the Fall 2013 term is due on January 17, 2014.
-Any portion of the tuition and fees not covered by a student's expected financial aid must be paid by January 17, 2014.
+A. Tuition for the Fall 2014 term is due on August 22, 2014.
+Any portion of the tuition and fees not covered by a student's expected financial aid must be paid by August 22, 2014.
 Initial Billing Statements will be mailed to all enrolled students prior to the due date.
-Students are strongly encouraged to update their address as needed in SWS in order to receive correspondence in a timely manner.
-The Extended Payment Plan Fee will be automatically charged to your student account if full payment for the Spring 2014 is not received by the due date.
-It is the students' responsibility to contact the Student Accounts Office if a bill is not received prior to the due date.
+Students must have a current address on file and update it as needed in SWS in order to receive correspondence in a timely manner.
+The Extended Payment Plan Fee will be automatically charged to your student account if full payment for the Fall 2014 is not received by the due date.
+You must contact the Student Accounts Office if you have not received a statement a week prior to the beginning of classes.

-Q. How does the Extended Payment Plan (EPP) work in the Spring 2014 term?
+Q. How does the Extended Payment Plan (EPP) work in the Fall 2014 term?

-A. The Extended Payment Plan divides the tuition and fees over four installments during the Fall term.
-There is an additional charge for this service, refer to the Tuition and Fees page for the current rates.
-The installment amount is the total balance on your account + the EPP fee, divided by four.
-Late fees may apply if payments are not received by the established due dates.
-Students will receive an Initial Billing Statement prior to the beginning of the Spring 2014 term.
-Click here to view the installment due dates
+A. Students will receive an Initial Billing Statement prior to the beginning of the Fall 2014 term.
+The Extended Payment Plan divides the tuition and fees over four installments during the Fall term.
+There is an additional charge for this service, click here to view the current EPP rates and installment due dates.
+The first installment amount is the total balance on your account + the EPP fee, divided by four.
+A Late Fee ($65) applies when a payment is not received by the established due date.

 Q. Can I pay for the balance on my student account with my credit or debit card?